xiaoqixian/xiaoqixian/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on a Java personal blog project
+- 🔭 I’m currently working on a Python personal blog project, with Django web framework.
+Cause the set up of Java made me so tired.
 - 📫 How to reach me: lunar_ubuntu@qq.com
 - ⚡ Fun fact: I'm still single.